meltyourface/blank/posts/Spectral-presence/Shadow-Divination-Ritual-using-Obsidian-Scrying-Mirror/index.md

 ## The Shadowed Gaze - A Spectral Divination Ritual

-Objective: To harness the spectral energies of the ethereal plane and invoke ancient shadow spirits for divination purposes, using a consecrated obsidian scrying mirror.
+**Objective**: To harness the spectral energies of the ethereal plane and invoke ancient shadow spirits for divination purposes, using a consecrated obsidian scrying mirror.

 Ceremonial Attire:
 1. A long, hooded black robe